‘Young And The Restless’ Spoilers: Victor Behind Murder Plot? Teases Adam Is Alive And Returning

 Nikki becomes furious at Victor for all of the tragedy he has brought to their family.
 Chelsea (Melissa Claire) and Kevin (Greg Rikaart) are also not planning on forgiving Victor anytime soon, as they have suffered greatly because of his actions.

-However, Nikki doesn’t want to turn Victor in for Adam’s death, instead, she is planning on keeping it a secret with Nick and Victoria for now.
+However, Nikki doesn’t want to turn Victor in for Adam’s death.
+Instead, she is planning on keeping it a secret with Nick and Victoria for now.

 Today on #YR, Nikki confronts Victor about his standing with the Newman clan after his betrayal of Adam. #wcw